 In addition to being a diuretic, spironolactone is also considered an anti-androgen and reduces testosterone.
 For this reason, many doctors prescribe it for Polycystic Ovarian Syndrome (PCOS).

-But note that Metformin is used to treat pre-diabetes and diabetes and does not work the same way as Spironolactone so they are not interchangeable if being used for the FDA approved conditions these medications treat.
+But note that Metformin is used to treat pre-diabetes and diabetes and does not work the same way as Spironolactone does.
+So they are not interchangeable when being used for the FDA approved conditions these medications treat.
 We’re talking strictly acne here.

 Is Spironolactone the Best Treatment for Your PCOS?